 Casual SUP paddling

 Casual paddleboarding is what most paddlers do.
 In an hour of easy-breezy paddling on a paddleboard on calm waters with little to no wind, you can burn about 305 to 403 calories.
+By going paddle boarding calories can be burned easily without you even realizing it.
 At such speed, you can easily converse with your SUP partner or bring your child or even your dog on board for a fun adventure.
 Walking slowly for one hour (a pace of about 2.5 miles per hour) is able to burn about 225 calories, and it's easy to see the advantage of SUP as a recreational activity.